 - Funding for one national society meeting: ASA or SOAP

-- Additional funding for a second Academic/research meeting: Fellows who present an abstract at a national meeting/conference will receive funding, based on the Program Director's approval.
+- Additional funding for a second Academic/research meeting: Fellows who present an abstract at a national meeting will receive funding for a second meeting, based on the Program Director's approval.

 - Dedicated office space with desktop computer